Painting with Light to Capture Decisive Moments

 Written on the 16th of March, 2023

-A few people requested a step-by-step on how I shoot my cinematic headshots at night.
-In this post, I will explain each step I took to deliver a natural-looking timeless cinematic headshot at night for my cousin Khaled AlMutawa.
+Several people asked for a step-by-step guide on how I shoot my cinematic headshots at night.
+In this post, I will detail each step I took to deliver a natural-looking, timeless cinematic headshot for my cousin Khalid AlMutawa.

 Location

-As you can see in the following images, I took the image on the left with the background in focus, then blurred it out using manual focus to see what colours the background was giving me and let me decide if this location is suitable for cinematic headshots.
+In the images below, you can see that I took the photo on the left with the background in focus.
+I then blurred the background using manual focus to assess the colours it provided and determine if this location is suitable for cinematic headshots at night.

 Cinematic Headshot In Focus Cinematic Headshot Out of Focus